 Planning your first overseas trip?
 Find out How To Plan Your Best International Trip

-Ometepe is well known for its eco-resorts and we opted to stay at the Totoco Eco-Lodge.
-It was a quiet and relaxing place with a small bar and restaurant serving up local cuisine with ingredients grown on site.
+All sorts of accommodations are available, ranging from the popular Landing Hostel (near the ferry terminal) to more luxurious spas and resorts.
+Ometepe is well known for its eco-resorts, and we opted to stay at the Totoco Eco-Lodge.
+It was a quiet and relaxing place with a small bar and restaurant serving up local cuisine with ingredients grown on-site.

 The lodge was located high up in the hills and offered a stunning view from its pool.

 The once quiet but now popular surfing town, Popoyo beach, sits due west of Ometepe on the pacific coast.
 Popoyo beach takes it down a notch from the more rowdy San Juan del Sur to the south but not too worry; you can still drink your night away.

-The beach is lined with numerous bungalows, hotels, and hostels all offering up food and drinks.
+The beach is lined with numerous bungalows, hotels, and hostels, all offering up food and drinks.

-Popoyo is all about the beach and surfing.
+- Popoyo is all about the beach and surfing.
 Surfboard rentals and lessons can be had just about anywhere.

-- On the southern end of Popoyo sitting up high on the bluff is Magnific Rock Hotel.
+- On the southern end of Popoyo, sitting up high on the bluff, is Magnific Rock Hotel.
 While I prefer my accommodations to be on the beach, Magnific Rock is definitely worth a visit.
-With the best view in Popoyo be sure to grab a bite or a drink and take in one of Popoyo’s famous sunsets.
+With the best view in Popoyo, be sure to grab a bite or a drink and take in one of Popoyo’s famous sunsets.

-If you are up to splurge a bit ($50 a night) I highly recommend Casitas Pacifica.
+If you are up to splurge a bit ($50 a night), I highly recommend Casitas Pacifica.
 The rooms were modern but with a perfect blend of bamboo and wood accents.
 The staff was nice, and the food was terrific.
 There are numerous hostels as well, ranging from just dollars a day on up.